domoslabs/AppQualityMetricID/draft-teigen-ippm-app-quality-metric-reqs.md

 ## Average Latency
 Average latency relates to user-observable application outcomes in the sense that the average latency must be low enough to support a good experience.
 However, it is not possible to conlude that a general application will work well based on the fact that the average latency is good enough {{BITAG}}.

 Average latency can be composed.
-If the average latency of links a-b and b-c is know, then the average latency of the composition a-b-c is the sum of a-b and b-c.
+If the average latency of links a-b and b-c is known, then the average latency of the composition a-b-c is the sum of a-b and b-c.

 Average latency is known and understood by some consumers, but most likely less so than throughput.
-We believe it is well known among application developers.
+We believe it is well known and understood among application developers.

 ## 99th Percentile of Latency
 The 99th percentile of latency relates to user-observable application outcomes because it captures some information about how bad the tail latency is.
+If an application can handle 1% of packets being too late, for instance by maintaining a playback buffer, then the 99th percentile can be a good metric for measuring application performance.
+It does not work as well for applications that are very sensitive to overly delayed packets because the 99th percentile disregards all information about the delays of the worst 1% of packets.

 It is not possible, in general, to compose percentile values.

 ## Variance of latency
+Network latency is not necessarily normally distributed, and so it can be difficult to extrapolate from a measure of the variance of latency to how well specific applications will work.

 The variance of latency can be composed.
 If the variance of links a-b and b-c is known, then the variance of the composition a-b-c is the sum of the variances a-b and b-c.

+The variance of latency is not well-known or understood amongst comsumers and application developers.

 ## Jitter
 Jitter measures the difference in delay between subsequent packets.
 Some applications are very sensitive to this because of time-outs that cause later-than-usual packets to be discarded.
+For some applications, jitter can be useful in assessing application performance, especially when it is combined with other latency metrics.

 Jitter cannot be composed.

+Jitter is known to some end-users and application developers, but not widely so.

 ## Trimmed Mean of Latency
 The trimmed mean of latency is the average computed after the worst x percent of samples have been removed.
 Trimmed means are typically used in cases where there is a know rate of measurement errors that should be filtered out before computing results.

 In the case where the trimmed mean simply removes measurement errors, the result can be composed in the same way as the average latency.
 In cases where the trimmed mean removes real measurements the trimming operation introduces errors that may compound when composed.

 ## Round-trips Per Minute
 Round-trips per minute {{RPM}} is a metric and test procedure specifically designed to measure delays as experienced by application-layer protocol procedures such as HTTP GET, establishing a TLS connection and DNS lookups.
 It therefore measures something very close to the user-perceived application outcomes of HTTP-based applications.
 RPM loads the network before conducting latency measurements, and is therefore a measure of loaded latency (or working latency) well-suited to detecting bufferbloat {{Bufferbloat}}.

 RPM is not composable.